cecula-vereafy/nodejs-library/README.md

 ## How to generate an API Key
 Your API Key is first generated when you register an app.
-To register an app, Login to the Developers Dashboard, __Navigate to Apps > Add__, Type the name of your app and click *Submit*.
+To register an app,
+<a href="https://developer.cecula.com" target="_blank">Login to the Developers Dashboard</a>, __Navigate to Apps > Add__, Type the name of your app and click *Submit*.
 The app will be registered and a new API Key will be generated.
 Copy the API key into your project

 ## Importing Vereafy Library
 If you installed the library using npm or yarn, import the library into your script using the code below